enkidevs/curriculum/python/functional-programming/sum-all-map-functions/the-sum-built-in.md

 # result is 20.0
 ```

-There are several ways to achieve the same result as a `sum` operation, but `sum` will usually be the most efficient and legible way to go about the task.[2]
+`sum` will usually be the most efficient and legible way to go about summation![2]

 ---